vdmitriyev/vdmitriyev.github.io/src-md-blog/content/interesting/article6-hadoop-streaming-xml.md

-Title: Hadoop Streaming and XML
+Title: Hadoop Streaming and XML with Python
 Date: 2016-03-03 18:00
-Tags: hadoop, streaming, xml, bigdata
+Tags: hadoop, streaming, xml, bigdata, python

 ## About